|The University of Adelaide||Home | Faculties & Divisions | Search|

 International Council for Canadian Studies Research Program, 2010.
 Amanda Nettelbeck.
 'Policing the Frontiers of Settlement: Canada & Australia'.

 International Council for Canadian Studies International Research Linkage Program, 2007.
 Amanda Nettelbeck, Russell Smandych, Robert Foster & Louis Knafla, 'The Rule of Law on Canadian & Australian Frontiers'.

 ARC Linkage (LP0560550), 2005-2007.
 CIs Robert Foster & Amanda Nettelbeck, linkage partners SA Museum & State Records.
 'Frontier Conflict in History and Memory: South & Central Australia from European Settlement to the Present'.

 Amanda Nettelbeck, Russell Smandych, Louis Knafla & Robert Foster.
-Fragile Settlements: Aboriginal Peoples, Law & Resistance in Australia & Canada 1830-1914, forthcoming UBC Press.
+In press 2016.
+Fragile Settlements: Aboriginal Peoples, Law & Resistance in Australia & Canada 1830-1914.
+UBC Press.